ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 [student<X>@ansible ~]$ ansible-playbook rollback.yml
 ```

 Also we need to kill the process sending out attack.
-On your control host, execute the follwing Ansible ad-hoc command:
+From the terminal of your VS Code online editor, execute the follwing Ansible ad-hoc command:

 <!-- {% raw %} -->
 ```bash